Rook I project

 - February 20, 2020 – Record of Decision on the scope of the environmental assessment for the proposed Rook I project

 - May 2, 2019 – Public comments invited on project description (source: CEAA website)

 On March 15, 2019, the CNSC received a project description from NexGen Energy Ltd. for the issuance of a licence to construct and operate a new uranium mine.

 NexGen Energy Ltd. is proposing to develop an underground uranium mine on the Patterson Lake peninsula in the southwestern Athabasca Basin in northern Saskatchewan, approximately 155 km north of the town of LaLoche, Saskatchewan.

 The proposed Rook I project includes underground and surface facilities to support the mining and processing of uranium ore.
 The main components include underground mine development; an onsite mill to process an average of 1,400 tonnes of ore per day; surface facilities to support the short- and long-term storage of waste rock and ore; an underground tailings management facility; water-handling infrastructure and an effluent treatment circuit; and additional infrastructure to support mining activities.

 CNSC authorization in the form of a licence issued under subsection 24(2) of the Nuclear Safety and Control Act (NSCA) is required in order for the project to proceed.

-The public registry for this project is maintained on the Canadian Environmental Assessment Registry.
-If you wish to receive email notifications when the CNSC’s website is updated, including notices for hearings, meetings and Participant Funding Program funding opportunities, please subscribe to the CNSC mailing list.
-For questions or information directly related to this EA, please contact:
+The public registry for this project is maintained on the CIAR.
+If you wish to receive email notifications when the CNSC’s website is updated, including notices for hearings, meetings and Participant Funding Program funding opportunities, subscribe to the CNSC mailing list.
+For questions or information directly related to this EA, contact: